 - Christmas Markets: I have dedicated a whole post to the best Christmas Markets in NYC <– click to see.

-This LGBT film festival, takes place every October, offering both in-person and virtual viewings.
-The festival showcases a range of queer stories, including films that haven’t even hit theaters yet.
-In addition to screenings, you can enjoy panel discussions and Q&As with the filmmakers!
+This LGBT film festival takes place annually in October, offering both in-person and virtual screenings.
+The festival showcases a range of queer stories, including films that haven’t yet been released in theaters.
+In addition to screenings, you can enjoy panel discussions and Q&A Sessions with the filmmakers.
 If you love film and queer stories, this is a must-attend cultural event.

 To see the most impressive NYC fall foliage, head straight to some of the city’s most idyllic parks.